 The Moon over Water cave is located between the body and the trunk of the elephant.
 It has been a source of inspiration for poets and writers from ancient times till now and you can find these engraved on its walls, especially poems of Lo You, Fan Chengda, etc. from different dynasties.

 It was formed 12000 years ago when the earth’s crust uplifted.
-Due to this, Li Jiang River started to shrink, which accelerated the creation of the round Moon over Water Cave.
+Due to this, the Li Jiang River started to shrink, which accelerated the creation of the round Moon over Water Cave.
 The floor of the cave is almost always filled with water that resembles a bright moon floating, so the name Moon over Water is still in use.

 It is about 56 feet (17 meters) long, 31 feet (9.5 meters) wide, and 39 feet (12 meters) high covering about 1614 square feet (150 square meters) of land and water.
-The entrance of Moon over Water Cave faces the sun, hence it is also called Facing Sun Cave.
+The entrance of the Moon over Water Cave faces the sun, hence it is also called Facing Sun Cave.

 |How to get to?|

 |By Bus||Bus 2, 16, and 23, as well as Sightseeing Bus 1, can help you to reach the Xiangshan Park Station|